-Today’s modern living often entails hours of driving and hunching over workstations, which can play havoc with our necks.
-So it is not surprising that neck pain is the second most common condition that chiropractors treat.
+Today’s modern living often entails hours of driving and hunching over workstations, which often play havoc with our necks.
+So it is not surprising that neck pain is the second most common condition that we treat at the Isis Chiropractic Centres.
 Whilst neck pain is less common than low back pain, millions of people experience neck pain and related arm pain at some stage in their lives and therefore seek chiropractic care.

 Neck pain results from injuries of the soft tissues – muscles, ligaments, and nerves, as well as in the bone and the joints of the spine.

 If you have neck pain, ‘a crick in the neck’, what sometimes feels like a pulled muscle, the most likely injury you may have is a facet joint sprain, also called Facet Joint Syndrome.

 You can of course have another reason for your pain, which is why a thorough understanding and knowledge is important in order to accurately diagnose and treat your problem.
 That is why Chiropractors have between 4 and 5 years training to specialise in muscle and joint problems.